8 Running Tips to Improve Your Training for a Half Marathon

 Treadmill Running and a Half Marathon

 Hello, I took up running 6 months ago and only ever run on a treadmill.
 Most weeks I run 9km 4 times a week and a fast 5km.
-I want to run …
+I want to run a …

 Two Week Layoff - Half Marathon 9 weeks Away - Can I Do It?